pydanny/pydanny-event-notes/leanstartup2012/index.rst

     * If you don't build it you don't know if it can be done
     * Measure how it's used, by people or whatever
     * Learn from what you observe.

+* Telling your team to **BE** lean is like a crash diet

+    * **Don't say:** Hey I just read this awesome book and we're going to start doing these 15 things differently.
+    * Changing habits is hard